Darshan-P2331/Darshan-P2331/README.md

 -->
 ### More About Me:

-- 🔭 I’m currently working on Flutter and Firebase
+- 🔭 I’m currently working on Python and DocAI/Gemini
-- 🌱 I’m currently learning ExpressJS and NodeJs
+- 🌱 I’m currently learning NestJS and NodeJs
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with Backend
 - 💬 Ask me about anything I have knowledge about
 - 📫 How to reach me: darshanp2331@gmail.com
 - ⚡ Fun fact: Sum of first 9 primes is 100